-LEAP was appointed by Valumax Midrand (Pty) Ltd as Independent Environmental Consultants to undertake the appropriate environmental process for the proposed Clayville X50 mixed use development on Portion 40 and the Remainder of Portion 9 of the Farm Olifantsfontein 410 J.R.
-Portion 30, Portion 31 and the Remainder of Portion 183 of the Farm Olifantsfontein 410 J.R.
+LEAP was appointed by Valumax Midrand (Pty) Ltd as Independent Environmental Consultants to undertake the appropriate environmental process for the proposed Clayville X71, X76 - X80 mixed use development on Portion 207 (a portion of portion 183) of the Farm Olifantsfontein 410 J.R.
 The process was registered for an EIA with the Gauteng Department of Agriculture and Rural Development (GDARD) under Regulation 544 & 545 of the National Environmental Management Act (Act No 107 of 1998) and was assigned the reference number GAUT 002/14-15/0098.